Zippity/Notebook_Exports/README.md

 # OneNote Desktop Local Notebook Exporter

 Uses OneNote Win32 COM API to export all locally stored notebooks into a folder called `/Backups` as `.onepkg` files.
-A `hierarchy.xml` file containing all local notebooks will also be generated.
+A `hierarchy.xml` file containing local notebook metadata will also be generated.

 Notebook names are automatically sanitized for Windows filesystem naming schemes.
 Notebook files use the name of a given notebook, not its nickname.